notN33T/random-seed/README.md

 # Random seed

-This module was created to simplify process of seeding
+This module was created to simplify process of seeding.
+With this package you can get any amount of random data you need.
+You can use it to seed the database or for something else

 ## Installing